UK companies to trial four-day work week

 He and colleagues at the Pressure Drop brewery are taking part in a six-month trial of a four-day working week, with 3,000 others from 60 UK companies.

-The pilot - touted as the world's biggest so far - aims to help companies shorten their working hours without cutting salaries or sacrificing revenues.
+The trial - touted as the world's biggest so far - aims to help companies shorten their working hours without cutting salaries or sacrificing revenues.

-Similar trials have also taken place in Spain, Iceland, the United States and Canada.
+Similar trials have also taken place in Spain, Iceland, the US and Canada.
 Australia and New Zealand are scheduled to start theirs in August.

 Alex Soojung-Kim Pang, a programme manager at 4 Day Week Global, the campaign group behind the trial, said it will give firms "more time" to work through challenges, experiment with new practices and gather data.